Guide to Film Photography

 A single-lens reflex (SLR) camera is the most common film camera used today.
 For beginner photography, an SLR camera should be the starting point as you learn basic photography tips and techniques.
 The large majority of SLR film cameras support 35mm film, but there are advanced medium format camera systems that also utilize SLR configurations.

 35mm SLR cameras utilize an automatic mirror system that allows for the photographer to see exactly what the camera lens ‘sees’ and eliminate what is known as the parallax error.
-In short, the parallax error is the difference between what the photographer sees through 35mm film camera with zoom lensthe viewfinder and what the camera lens captures.
-At the time of development in the SLR camera type, the photographer’s viewfinder was always off to the side of the camera’s lens and required the photographer to adjust accordingly.
+In short, the parallax error is the difference between what the photographer sees through the viewfinder and what the camera lens captures.
+Before the development of the SLR camera type the photographer’s viewfinder was always off to the side of the camera’s lens and required the photographer to adjust accordingly.
 The SLR eliminated this need.
 In short, light enters the lens of the SLR film camera and bounces of two angled mirrors inside the camera body and through the viewfinder.
-When the photograph is taken the mirrors flip up and expose the film to light entering the lens.
-SLR camera types are typically found in 35mm film cameras and some medium format cameras.
+When the photograph is taken the mirrors flip up and exposes the film to light entering the lens.

 Because the shutter is always closed until the shutter release button is pressed, film is kept light-tight.
 This allows the SLR camera to use interchangeable film camera lenses for various distances, zooms, and angles.
 The 35mm SLR camera is only one of the very few cameras that have complete interchangeable lenses.